research-team/robot-dream/doc/architecture.md

 ![High level design activity diagram](HLD_Activity_Synchronisation.png)

-Overall the robot to the sleeping brain synchronization life-cycle.
+Overall the robot to the dreaming brain synchronization life-cycle.
  - Firstly the robotic system stores the experience of every sensory channel, including pleasure and pain tags.
- - During the **direct translation** phase robotic system transmits the stored information to the **sleeping brain**.
+ - During the **direct translation** phase robotic system transmits the stored information to the **dreaming brain**.
- - The **sleeping brain** plays back the transmitted experience by means of realistic neuronal network  (rNN) neurons activation (translating).
+ - The **dreaming brain** plays back the transmitted experience by means of realistic neuronal network  (rNN) neurons activation (translating).
- - The **sleeping brain** runs the simulation life-cycle updating the rNN.
+ - The **dreaming brain** runs the simulation life-cycle updating the rNN.
- - During the **reverse translation** phase the **sleeping brain** runs the number of activities to translate the updated structure of rNN into rules of behavioral strategies of the robotic system.
+ - During the **reverse translation** phase the **dreaming brain** runs the number of activities to translate the updated structure of rNN into rules of behavioral strategies of the robotic system.
  - The robotic system updates behavioral strategies and runs the real-time or semi real-time life-cycle, storing new experience.

- Practically speaking the sleeping phase of the sleeping brain and the wake phase of the robotic system could overlap and process simultaneously.
+ Practically speaking the dreaming phase of the dreaming brain and the wake phase of the robotic system could overlap and process simultaneously.